MuskanStha1/MuskanStha1/README.md

 - 👋 Hi, I’m @MuskanStha1
 - 👀 I’m interested in doing every thing but also nothing
-- 🌱 I’m currently learning python, c++, htnl, css, javascript.
+- 🌱 I’m currently learning python, c++, html, css, javascript.
 - 💞️ I’m looking to collaborate on to help me learn
 - 📫 How to reach me : muskanstha93@gmail.com
 - 😄 Pronouns: She